mltframework/mlt_web/plugins/TransitionAffine.md

 title: Rectangle
 description:
-This replaces the geometry property and specifies a specifies a rectangle for the size and position of the image.
+This specifies the size and position of the image.
 The format of this is &quot;X/Y:WxH[:opacity]&quot; and can be animated with key frames.
-Unlike the geometry property, if you use percentages you must use them for every field in the above format.
+If you use percentages you must use them for every field in the above format.
 For example, you cannot mix and match usage of absolute coordinates and percentages for size and opacity.
 type: rect
 readonly: no
 required: no